David Drinkwater ’94 Establishes Endowed Faculty Director Position

 March 22, 2021

 Daryl Nydam, professor in Population Medicine and Diagnostic Sciences, currently holds the David Drinkwater Faculty Director position.
-Nydam is a veterinarian and epidemiologist working with the Quality Milk Production Services (QMPS) program in the College of Veterinary Medicine and faculty lead for Cornell Atkinson's One Health working group.
+Nydam is the director of the Quality Milk Production Services (QMPS) program in the College of Veterinary Medicine and faculty lead for Cornell Atkinson’s One Health working group.

 Drinkwater holds both a BA from the College of Arts & Sciences and a BS from the College of Engineering.
 Drinkwater first got to know Cornell Atkinson at a climate change panel during Reunion 2014, where he also reconnected with his undergraduate research adviser, Frank DiSalvo, the center’s first director.
 In recent years, Drinkwater has served on an ad hoc planning committee for Cornell Atkinson to advise on future fundraising priorities and campaigns.
 In addition to Cornell Atkinson, Drinkwater has committed his support to the College of Arts & Sciences, the College of Engineering, and Student and Campus Life, among other university priorities.
 Drinkwater’s father, David Drinkwater, was Cornell University Dean of Students in the 1980s.

 Cornell Atkinson Center for Sustainability serves as the hub of collaborative sustainability research at Cornell University, forging vital connections among researchers, students, staff, and external partners.
 Cornell Atkinson Faculty Directors act as associate directors of the center, emphasizing intellectual leadership.
 Faculty directors work collaboratively as part of the Cornell Atkinson Executive Committee.
 Their role is to communicate, connect, and catalyze faculty across campus on research themes relevant to the center; recognize and cultivate other faculty leaders; and leverage Cornell colleges’ resources with those of the center.